tropiano4/tropiano-srg/README.md

 Description of each folder:

-* Figures contains research/results figures organized chronologically by sub-folders "Month_Year" and a Python script "figures_functions.py" that has useful plotting oriented functions.
+* Figures contains research/results figures and a Python script "figures_functions.py" that has useful plotting oriented functions.

 * Magnus_codes contains codes for Magnus-evolving a Hamiltonian via the Wegner or relative kinetic energy generator.
 Also contains a script for evolving via the "split thing" approach.
 See "magnus_split.py" for details.